 Can I Check My iMessages Online?

-The only way to send and receive messages on iMessage is by using official Apple devices like iPhone, iPad, and macOS.
-Sadly, there is no way to check your messages online via the web or through access from another phone using iCloud, as that imposes a security threat to Apple’s ecosystem.
+The only way to send and receive scheduled messages on iMessage is by using official Apple devices like iPhones, iPads, and macOS.
+Sadly, there is no way to check your messages online via the web or through access from another phone using iCloud, which imposes a security threat to Apple’s ecosystem.

 Choose the Best Way to Use iMessage for Windows

 Using iMessage on a Windows device natively is impossible as Apple doesn’t support iMessage for Windows.
 However, you can use the methods mentioned in this article to still achieve this on some level.